-To mitigate future flooding events, the City is undertaking the Blanco Riverine Flood Mitigation Project, as noted in the Infrastructure and Public Works section of the plan.
+TTo mitigate future flooding events of this scale and larger, the City completed the Blanco Riverine Flood Mitigation Project and the Blanco Gardens Drainage Improvements Project, as noted in the Infrastructure and Public Works section above.
 The project is designed to protect Blanco Gardens from inundation of up to three feet in future flooding events, and to allow any encroaching floodwaters to recede more quickly.